Analysis | The problem with using the Squad as a proxy for ‘socialism’

 “None of them will admit to being a socialist.
 She probably won’t.
 But she certainly has voted for socialist things,” Rubio said of Demings.
 “How can you vote with the Squad 94 percent of the time and argue that you’re not an honorary member of that group?
 How can you vote with [House Speaker] Nancy Pelosi 100 percent of the time and argue that you’re not a far-left, liberal extremist?”

-The first part of that argument, linking Demings to socialism, is part of a broad strategy from Rubio and his party to cast Democrats as sympathetic to the ideology — an easy charge to level against Ocasio-Cortez, who identifies as a Democratic Socialist.
+The first part of that argument, linking Demings to socialism, is part of a broad strategy from Rubio and his party to cast Democrats as sympathetic to the ideology — an easy charge to level against Ocasio-Cortez, who identifies as a democratic socialist.
 Last week, Rubio argued that Hispanic voters were sympathetic to a message rejecting socialism because many “know what life is like in another country.”
 So, the idea goes, you tie Democrats to socialism and that smooths the path in states like Florida where there are many immigrants who’d fled socialist regimes, as in Cuba.

 This particular attack on Demings, though, seemingly hinges on her being unquestionably loyal to the Squad — a charge that doesn’t really hold up.

 The four members of the squad (the other two are Reps.
-Rashida Tlaib (D-Mich.) and Ayanna Pressley (D-Mass.)) all joined the House last year.
+Rashida Tlaib (Mich.) and Ayanna Pressley (Mass.)) all joined the House last year.
 Since then, all four have voted in the same way about 1,000 times.

 On average, Democrats currently serving in the House who voted on any of those measures agreed with the Squad’s position 94.3 percent of the time.
 Interestingly, Republicans currently in the House voted with the Squad an average of 27 percent of the time.